 3.b.
 Alternative Reexamination Schedule for Households Currently Implementing ACTIVITY 2022-02: The AHA has switched to a triennial reexamination schedule for all households except families receiving zero income or less than \$5,000 per adult annually in income, VASH, SV or EHV participants who will receive annual recertifications.
 AHA will check for families meeting the zero income conditions twice a year (normally January and July) and schedule an annual reexamination as appropriate.
-Households are only allowed 1 interim reexamination every calendar year for an income decrease of more than 10% or an income increase of more than 10% from the reexamination or interim, whichever was conducted last.
-Increases and cCumulative increases between regular reexaminations resulting in more than a 10% income increase need to be reported when the 10% level is reached.
+Households are only allowed 1 interim reexamination every calendar year for an income decrease of more than 10% from the reexamination or interim, whichever was conducted last.
+Increases and cumulative increases between regular reexaminations resulting in more than a 10% income increase need to be reported when the 10% level is reached.
 If the payment standard increases when an interim is conducted, the AHA will use the new payment standard to be effective at the interim effective date as allowed under HOTMA.
-Custom Question: What is the recertification schedule? □Once every two years ⊠Once every three years □Other Custom Question: How many interim recertifications per year may a household request? □0 ⊠1 □2 or more Custom Question: Please describe briefly how the MTW agency plans to address changes in family/household circumstances under the alternative reexamination schedule.
-The AHA is limiting households to one interim per calendar year if the household gross income has decreased by 10% or more or if the household gross income has increased by 10% or more.
-If a household would like to receive an interim for an income decrease of less than 10% or has already received an interim in the calendar year for one of the two reasons above and would like a second interim, the household may submit a hardship request if: • The family has experienced a decrease in income because of changed circumstances, including loss or reduction of employment, death in the family, or reduction in or loss of earnings other assistance; OR
+Custom Question: What is the recertification schedule? ☐Once every two years ⊠Once every three years □Other Custom Question: How many interim recertifications per year may a household request? ⊠1 □2 or more Custom Question: Please describe briefly how the MTW agency plans to address changes in family/household circumstances under the alternative reexamination schedule.
+The AHA is limiting households to one interim per calendar year if the household gross income has decreased by 10% or more.
+If a household would like to receive an interim for an income decrease of less than 10% or has already received an interim in the calendar year and would like a second interim, the household may submit a hardship request if:

+The family has experienced a decrease in income because of changed circumstances, including loss or reduction of employment, death in the family, or reduction in or loss of earnings other assistance; OR